 Why is my bill so high?
 I don’t think I used that much water.

 Many customers are unaware of how much water their automatic sprinkler system uses.
 We encourage residents to check their meter before watering and immediately after to get an idea of how much water they use each time they irrigate.
-For a helpful instructional video try “How to Read Your Water Meter” by the City of Scottsdale, AZ on YouTube.
+For a helpful instructional video watch, “How to Use Your Water Meter to Detect Leaks”.

 For all meters the consumption is like the odometer on a car – it is cumulative and does not reset each month.
 The District bills in thousands of gallons, for the difference between the current read and the previous month’s read.

 Sprinkler systems can function unpredictably, especially after a power outage.
 It is a good practice to frequently check all settings on the programmer including current date and time to make sure the system is running only when you want it to.
 Broken sprinkler heads or pipes can lead to higher consumption, so a routine system check is a good idea.
-The City of Scottsdale, AZ has another really helpful YouTube video on this topic “Looking for Water Leaks Outside Your Home.”
+We have produced a couple of really helpful YouTube videos on this topic, “Irrigation Checkup” and "Irrigation and Landscaping".
 Don’t forget to disconnect any hoses when you check outside.

 You may also want to check for leaks inside the home.
 We have free tablets available at the front desk to help detect toilet leaks, and you can visually inspect your faucets.

 How can I use my water meter to check for leaks?

 A good time to perform this check is when no one will be home for a couple hours.
 First, make sure that no water is running in the house or outside.
 Then look at your water meter dial.
 If the leak detector is spinning, water is going through the meter.
 If you watch for a few minutes and it doesn’t move there may still be a slow leak.
 Note the read and position of the dial and check back in a couple hours.